The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 # Methodological limitations

-Survey data provides very few data points to further investigate CVA data (e.g., lack of donor, country or cluster data).
+For the global estimate of humanitarian CVA, the bulk of the data underlying this estimate is derived from survey data provided by implementing agencies.
+However, given the survey is designed to present a minimal reporting burden on respondents ([see above](#cva-survey)), it provides very few data points beyond global totals to further investigate CVA trends (e.g., lack of donor, country or cluster data).

-FTS and project data as main alternative data sources with much more contextual data are inconsistently reported in terms of CVA data and therefore only provides a partial picture across all dimensions.
+The FTS and project data have the advantage that they embed reporting on CVA within other routine reporting on funding flows or projects, allowing for potentially much richer CVA analysis.
+However, given there is not a single donor nor implementer that comprehensively reports on their CVA portfolio to those data platforms, it only provides a partial view with representing between around a third to half of the global volumes of humanitarian CVA (as estimated based on survey data of global totals), though coverage is higher for countries with better CVA reporting ([see above](#cva-data-by-country)).

+Further, FTS is designed to represents transfers between organisations, while CVA transfers to recipients are a form of organisational expenditure.
+This means that it would require significant changes not just to the level of reporting but also the scope and structure of FTS to be able to more accurately capture such expenditure, given it currently does not include any reporting on expenditure whatsoever.

-Further, FTS represents transfers between organisations (unable to easily capture transfer values in its current state) and project data represents planning figures.
-When project data merged with FTS, only works for plans with the relevant questions, and only around 60% of funding to those plans reported with project IDs.
+Finally, while the project data can yield a quantiative view of the planned share of project budgets to be delivered as CVA, this only works for response plans with project-level data.
+In 2021, those plans absorbed around a third of funding reported to FTS for that year and of that, only around 60% of funding to those plans was reported with project IDs and can therefore be mapped against these planned CVA project budget shares.

 # Suggestions for future improvements

-Better reporting by implementers \- actually follow the minimum agreements as agreed, especially by publishing comprehensive and timely CVA data to

-Point to the CVA collected by cash working groups and how that could be improved through better interoperability with, e.g., FTS data

-Social protection payments in crisis countries \- no comparable global data source, but might be possible to incorporate in specific contexts with available data

-Technically:

-* Automate the de-duplication of subgrants (Alex already did most of the coding work on this)
+The most important lever for more granular publicly available data on CVA is better reporting by implementing agencies of CVA.
+If the [minimum agreements on tracking CVA](https://www.calpnetwork.org/publication/tracking-cash-and-voucher-assistance-agreements-recommendations-and-minimum-requirements-from-the-grand-bargain-cash-workstream/) were followed by the many agencies that endorsed them within the Grand Bargain, much of the workarounds due to partial CVA data laid out in this guide would be superfluous and there would be timely, disaggregated data on CVA as part of other routine reporting processes.
+This data would allow for better coordination of CVA delivery, reduce the need for parallel CVA reporting processes in country, enable greater accountability for donors and implementers that committed to scaling up CVA, and more.

+Short of these much needed but wider-ranging changes to reporting, a low hanging fruit might be for cash working groups to improve the interoperability of the CVA data they collect by including unique identifiers, such as project IDs, and by making the data underlying their dashboards publicly available (subject to security screenings of sensitive information).

+Related to humanitarian CVA and not covered in this guide, there still is a blind spot on the scale of social protection payments in crisis countries to crisis-affected populations.
+Those payments arguably represent humanitarian CVA delivered by or aligned with the national government.
+However, there is no comparable global data source on those payments that allows for the identification of transfer volumes to crisis-affected areas or populations.
+This is unlikely to be feasible given the many differences of social protection payment schemes and systems between countries.
+It might be possible though to shed more light on such payments and their current and future utility to crisis-affected populations in specific contexts with available data.

+Other, technical improvements to the above guide might include:

-* Change sequence of logical steps for CVA amount calculation
+* Changing the sequence of logical steps for CVA amount calculation depending on what way of reporting on CVA to FTS or the projects module is deemed to be most/least reliable ([see above](#calculating-the-cva-relevant-funding-amounts))
-* Can think about deflating CVA given the time horizon is extending so far but not sure how to best do that \- CVA as % of IHA estimate gets around that somewhat but also a flawed calculation ([see above](#relative-share-of-cva-as--of-iha))
-* How to handle anonymous reporting on FTS \- e.g., international NGO’s (confidential)
+* Triangulating the robustness of planned CVA project budget shares for specific countries with data from CWGs if available
+* Adjusting CVA financial volumes for inflation, given the time horizon of the global analysis is approaching one decade and therefore increases in prices over that entire time period inflate the growing significance of CVA within humanitarian responses as those become more expensive.
+However, the choice of deflators would likely be arbitrary and flawed. ([see above](#relative-share-of-cva-as--of-iha))